mackep/cards-kata/README.md

 Hand contains 5 cards of the same suit.
 Hands which are both flushes are ranked using the rules for High Card.

 ### Goal
 The goal of this task is to rank poker hands and to indicate which, if any, has a higher rank than the others.
 A good place to start your implementation is `Game.cs`.
-Use the provided unit tests in `GameTests.cs` to check that your implementation works accordingly.
+Run the unit tests in `GameTests.cs` to check that your implementation works accordingly.

 ## Development